-The Playback & Timing tab under Poll Settings contains settings on timing and which Experience Playback Mode your Poll uses.
+The Playback & Timing tab under the green Settings tab contains settings on timing and which Experience Playback Mode your Poll Experience uses.
 You can use these settings to specify how fast your Poll's questions run and how your Poll's playback will function depending on the type of event you are running (e.g. a live presentation, a trade show booth, an online poll, etc.)

 This setting allows you to set a duration that your Poll will count down before actually starting.
 This is useful if you want to indicate to your participants when your Poll will actually start in case they join ahead of time.
 Participants will see a timer counting down on both the overall Projector View and their own Mobile View on their mobile devices.
-Your Poll will automatically start when the timer finishes counting down.
+Your Poll will automatically start once the timer finishes counting down.

 By default, the Countdown Timer is Enabled and is set to a duration of 10 seconds.
 To edit the duration of the Countdown Timer, simply use the drop-down boxes to select how many minutes and seconds you want for your timer and click the green Save button next to them.
 When set, the green box will show how long the Countdown Timer is set for.

 When the Countdown Timer is enabled, the green Play button on the Control Center will be replaced with a blue Start Countdown button.
 When you click it, both the Mobile View and the Projector View will display the Countdown Timer and it will begin counting down.
 Your Poll will begin with the first question once the timer reaches zero seconds.
 Alternatively, you can click the Start button to skip the remaining time on the Countdown Timer and immediately start your Poll.

 To disable the Countdown Timer simply set the time to zero.
 Your Poll will then start immediately upon pressing the green Start button above.